 Glenn Miller Birthplace Society Annual Scholarship

 The Glenn Miller Birthplace Society, established in 1977 to honor Glenn Miller and his music, annually provides a total of six scholarships: three awards in the amounts of $3,000, $2,000, and $1,000 to vocalists, and three awards in the same amounts to instrumentalists.
 The awards are intended to support talented students in their educational goals so they can make substantial future contributions to the field of music.
 To be eligible, you must be either a high school senior or a first-year college student, and you must major in music.
-You'll need to download and complete the application form, submit an audition CD of your work, and write a statement describing your musical intentions for the future.
+You'll need to download and complete the application form found on the scholarship page, submit an audition CD of your work, and write a statement describing your musical intentions for the future.

 Jack Kent Cooke Young Artist Award

 The Jack Kent Cooke Young Artist Award is made possible by From the Top, which got its start in 1995 as a radio show and seeks to help young people contribute to the field of classical music.
 The Jack Kent Cooke Young Artist Award makes available $10,000 to 20 young classical musicians to offset the cost of a classical music education.
 Applicants must demonstrate financial need and superb musical skills and be willing to perform on National Public Radio (NPR).
 Composers, instrumentalists, and singers from the age of eight to eighteen are eligible for the award and are invited to apply online.

 James and Virginia M. Smyth Scholarship Fund